TestGorilla LogoTestGorilla Logo

 One thing to bear in mind is that each trait in the OCEAN test is judged on a spectrum with extremes at both ends, and most people will fall somewhere in between.
 For example, the Extroversion trait has Introversion at the opposite end of the scale, yet very few people would actually be extreme extroverts or extreme introverts.

-The Big Five traits in the OCEAN test are also independent of each other.
+When reading a Big 5 Personality test score interpretation, it’s important to remember that the traits results are independent of each other.
 This means a person can score high on one trait, and low or middle on others.

 How the OCEAN test can help you to screen candidates